 Among the seven topics explored at the hearing were two highly publicized health issues: a rare cancer called breast implant-associated anaplastic large cell lymphoma (BIA-ALCL), and an emerging condition dubbed “breast implant illness” or “BII.”
 We spoke with plastic surgeons who attended the hearing to tease out the latest truths about breast implant safety in 2019.

-SUPPORTING THE SAFETY OF BREAST IMPLANTS?
+WHAT EVIDENCE EXISTS SUPPORTING THE SAFETY OF BREAST IMPLANTS?

 There are a number of published, peer-reviewed studies, but before we delve into those, let me first share some history to lend context to the recent safety inquiry.
 This is not the first time breast implants have come under fire.
 There are individual case reports linking silicone gel implants to systemic disease dating back to the ‘60s, a time when implants were largely unregulated.
 Interestingly, the FDA wasn’t granted authority over medical devices until 1976, at which point, they “grandfathered” previously approved devices.
 They didn’t demand data on breast implant safety and efficacy until 1988.
 Come ‘92, when manufacturers failed to produce sufficient proof, the FDA placed silicone implants on moratorium, allowing them to be used only for breast reconstruction following cancer treatment.
 Saline implants remained on the market.

 Now, hearing this, one might jump to the conclusion that silicone implants were banned because they were shown to be harmful.
 But, in truth, they were pulled from the market due to an absence of reliable evidence in either direction.
 “The implant manufacturers had simply never conducted high-quality studies on these devices,” says St. Louis, MO plastic surgeon Patricia McGuire, MD.